zchyde/brooklinebooksmith.com/_posts/2016-03-17-step-aside-disney-princess.md

 ---

 Lastly, I have to give Marvel a big high five.
 I am so proud to champion their new *Marvel Now!* stories.
 This is a great series for both kids and adults.
-What could be better than super heroine (or hero) series that the entire family gets a kick out of?&nbsp;
+What could be better than super heroine (or hero) series that the entire family gets a kick out of?

 ---